Jacaerys in childhood, by Douglas Wheatley, as depicted in The World of Ice & Fire

 Prince Jacaerys Velaryon, also known as Jace, was the firstborn son of Princess Rhaenyra Targaryen and her first husband, Ser Laenor Velaryon.
-When Rhaenyra was crowned queen, she named Jacaerys as Prince of Dragonstone and heir to the Iron Throne.
+When Rhaenyra was crowned queen during the Dance of the Dragons, she named Jacaerys as Prince of Dragonstone and heir to the Iron Throne.
 Jacaerys was a dragonrider whose dragon was Vermax.

 Appearance and Character

-Jace was a strapping lad.
-Like his brothers Lucerys and Joffrey, he had brown hair and eyes, and a pug nose.
-This made many at court suspect that Ser Harwin Strong, Rhaenyra's sworn shield, was their true father.
-Jacaerys was charming, valiant, innovative, and responsible.
-He fiercely defended and cared for his mother and brothers.
+Jace was a strapping boy, who grew to become a handsome teenager.
+Like his brothers, Lucerys and Joffrey, he had brown hair and eyes, and a pug nose.
+This made many at court suspect that Ser Harwin Strong, the sworn shield of Princess Rhaenyra Targaryen, was the brothers' true father.

 Jace's brother Lucerys was born in 115 AC, followed by Joffrey in 117 AC.
-By royal decree, each of Rhaenyra's sons was presented with a dragon's egg while in the cradle.
+By royal decree, each of Rhaenyra's sons was presented with a dragon egg while in the cradle.
 Those who doubted the paternity of the children whispered that the eggs would never hatch, but the birth of three dragons proved otherwise.
 Jacaerys's hatchling was named Vermax.
-According to Septon Eustace, King Viserys sat Jacaerys on his knee while sitting on the Iron Throne as he was holding court, and was heard to say, "One day this will be your seat, lad."
+According to Septon Eustace, while holding court King Viserys once told the young Jacaerys that the Iron Throne would one day be his.

 In 118 AC, with the blessing of the king, Rhaenyra announced the betrothal of her two eldest sons to their cousins, the daughters of Prince Daemon Targaryen and Lady Laena Velaryon.
 Jacaerys, four years old, was betrothed to Baela, two.

-Later in 120 AC, Jacaerys's mother Rhaenyra remarried, to her uncle Prince Daemon Targaryen.
+Later in that year, Jacaerys's widowed mother, Rhaenyra Targaryen, married her uncle, Prince Daemon Targaryen.
 Jace's half-brother Aegon was born at the end of the year, followed by Viserys in 122 AC.
-Unlike their half-brothers, Rhaenyra's younger sons looked entirely Targaryen.
+Unlike their Velaryon half-brothers, Rhaenyra's younger sons looked entirely Targaryen.

-In 126 AC, Jacaerys's grandfather Corlys Velaryon became ill.
+In 126 AC, Jacaerys's grandfather, Lord Corlys Velaryon, became ill.
 The question of who would succeed him as Lord of the Tides and Master of Driftmark became a debate, as his children Laenor and Laena were dead, and Laenor's eldest son Jacaerys would eventually succeed his other grandfather and mother to the Iron Throne.
-Rhaenyra urged Corlys to name her second son, Lucerys, as his heir; but Corlys's eldest nephew, Ser Vaemond Velaryon, protested on the grounds that Rhaenyra's Velaryon sons were not Laenor's, but the bastards of Harwin Strong.
-Rhaenyra had her husband seize Vaemond and strike off his head, and fed the body to her dragon.
-Vaemond's younger brothers fled to King's Landing with Vaemond's wife and sons, to cry for justice before the king.
-King Viserys heard them out, but then ordered each of their tongues removed, telling them that they had been warned.
-As he was descending the Iron Throne, he caught his hand on one of its blades, cutting it to the bone.
+Rhaenyra urged Corlys to name her second son, Lucerys, as his heir, but Corlys's eldest nephew, Ser Vaemond Velaryon, protested on the grounds that Rhaenyra's Velaryon sons were not Laenor's, but the bastards of Harwin Strong.
+Rhaenyra had her husband seize Vaemond and strike off his head, and fed the body to her dragon, Syrax.
+Vaemond's five cousins fled to King's Landing with Vaemond's wife and sons, Daemion and Daeron Velaryon, to seek justice before the king.
+Viserys heard them out, but ordered each of the cousins' tongues to be removed when they called Rhaenyra's sons bastards.

-Viserys's hand became infected, and it was feared that he might die.
-But he was healed, and on the first day of 127 AC, the king held a feast to celebrate the return of his health.
-Princess Rhaenyra and Queen Alicent were both commanded to attend, with all their children, and made a show of amity and love.
-However, after the king had left the feast, Prince Aemond toasted his three Velaryon cousins, speaking of in mock admiration of their brown hair, brown eyes, and strength, calling them "three strong boys".
-Later in the evening, Prince Aegon took offense when Jacaerys asked his wife Helaena for a dance.
-Angry words were exchanged, and the two princes might have come to blows if not for the intervention of the Kingsguard.
+Viserys's hand became infected after cutting it on the throne, and it was feared that he might die.
+On the first day of 127 AC, the king held a feast to celebrate the return of his health, and Rhaenyra and Alicent made a show of amity and love.
+However, after the king left the feast, Aemond toasted his three Velaryon nephews, speaking in mock admiration of their brown hair, brown eyes, and strength, calling them "three strong boys".
+Later in the evening, Aegon took offense when Jacaerys asked his wife, Helaena Targaryen, for a dance, but the Kingsguard prevented them from fighting.

 The Dance of the Dragons

-In 129 AC, King Viserys I Targaryen died in his sleep, and a succession war broke out between the black faction of Queen Rhaenyra Targaryen, claiming the throne on the basis of Viserys's choice, and the green faction of her half-brother King Aegon II Targaryen, claiming the throne as he was Viserys's eldest son.
-At Aegon's first green council in King's Landing after Viserys's death, Ser Criston Cole spoke of several objections to Rhaenyra, including the claim that her eldest son Jacaerys was a bastard, and that they could not allow a bastard to sit the Iron Throne.
+In 129 AC, King Viserys I Targaryen died in his sleep, and a succession war broke out between the blacks of Queen Rhaenyra Targaryen, Viserys's choice of heir, and the greens of her younger half-brother, King Aegon II Targaryen, Viserys's eldest son.
+At Aegon's first green council, Ser Criston Cole objected to Rhaenyra's claim by stating that her heir, Prince Jacaerys, was a bastard.

-Prince Jacaerys was fifteen years old at the start of the civil war that became known as the Dance of the Dragons.
+Jacaerys was fourteen years old at the start of the civil war that became known as the Dance of the Dragons.
 His dragon, Vermax, was thriving, and growing every year.
-At Queen Rhaenyra's first black council on Dragonstone, Jacaerys and Lucerys volunteered to serve as her envoys to the lords of Westeros to raise support for her claim.
-Rhaenyra allowed this, despite their youth; though before she consented, she made them swear a solemn oath on a copy of The Seven-Pointed Star that they would not take part in any fighting.
-The next day, at Rhaenyra's coronation as Queen of the Andals, the Rhoynar, and the First Men, she named Jacaerys Prince of Dragonstone and heir to the Iron Throne.
-When King Aegon heard of Rhaenyra's coronation, he sent terms saying if she would acknowledge his rule and make obeisance to him, he would grant her the possession of Dragonstone to eventually be inherited by Jacaerys, as well as other benefits.
-However, she rejected the offer.
+At Rhaenyra's first black council on Dragonstone, Jacaerys and his brother, Prince Lucerys Velaryon, volunteered to serve as her envoys to the lords of Westeros to raise support for her claim.
+Rhaenyra allowed this, but she first made her young sons swear on The Seven-Pointed Star that they would not take part in any fighting.
+The next day, at Rhaenyra's coronation as Queen of the Andals, the Rhoynar, and the First Men, she named Jacaerys as Prince of Dragonstone and heir to the Iron Throne.
+Aegon II sent terms saying if Rhaenyra would submit, he would grant her the possession of Dragonstone to eventually be inherited by Jacaerys, but she rejected the offer.

-Moreover, it was Jacaerys who came up with the idea of recruiting unacknowledged Targaryen bastards from Dragonstone — the "dragonseeds" — to attempt to claim the six riderless dragons nesting on the island, to make up for the two dragons they had lost at Storm's End and Rook's Rest.
-He vowed that any man or woman who could master a dragon would be ennobled.
-(Mushroom claims to have prompted him on this.)
-Several dragonseeds succeeded in the attempt, including Addam of Hull, who was adopted by Lord Corlys into House Velaryon.
-On Corlys and Jacaerys's request, Queen Rhaenyra legitimized Addam and made him heir to Driftmark.
-As the year drew to a close, Jacaerys was finalizing the plans to attack King's Landing.
+To make up for the losses of Arrax at Storm's End and Meleys at Rook's Rest, Mushroom claims he suggested that the blacks recruit dragonseeds to attempt to claim the six riderless dragons nesting on the island of Dragonstone; Munkun claims the Sowing of the Seeds was Jacaery's suggestion.
+The prince vowed that any man or woman who could master a dragon would be ennobled.
+Several dragonseeds succeeded in the Red Sowing, including Addam of Hull, who was adopted by Lord Corlys into House Velaryon.
+On the request of Corlys and Jacaerys, Queen Rhaenyra legitimized the dragonseed as Addam Velaryon and made him heir to Driftmark.

 Quotes by Jacaerys